Danvilladares/BMI-Calculator/README.md

 Frontend:
 1. On terminal goto frontend directory and input npm install, press enter.
-2. After installation you can now run the backend using the command npm start
+2. After installation you can now run the frontend using the command npm start.

+It is now running on http://localhost:3000/